Parent page: Routing the PCB

 Using the techniques described on the Strategies for Selecting the Routing page, select the connections/nets to be routed.
+Connections can be selected directly, or by selecting a route object, such as a pin, track, via or component.
 The Status bar will display the number of connections just selected until the cursor moves over another object.

 - When connections are selected, they will be routed at the Preferred width defined in the applicable Routing Width design rule.